+Interests of the Amici Curiae

+Argument5

-Interests of the Amici Curiae 1 Summary of argument Argument5 I. The significant nexus test under Rapanos and adopted by the Ninth Circuit has resulted in inconsistancy and confusion causing significant harm to vital infrastructure projects A. The real-world impacts of confusing CWA jurisdictional standards are long standing 6 B. The vague and arbitrary significant nexus test over the scope of CWA geographic jurisdiction will harm the delivery of important infrastructure projects9 II.
-The siginificant nexus test essentially creates a presumption of CWA jurisdiction that is virtually impossible to overcome serious due process concerns jeopardizing Amici 's reasonable business decisions IV.CWA requires clear evidence of a surface hydrologic connection and of substantial harm to the water quality of a navigable water - proximate causation/forseeability principles
+I. The significant nexus test under Rapanos and adopted by the Ninth Circuit has resulted in inconsistancy and confusion causing significant harm to vital infrastructure projects 5

+A. The real-world impacts of confusing CWA jurisdictional standards are long standing 6

+B. The vague and arbitrary significant nexus test over the scope of CWA geographic jurisdiction will harm the delivery of important infrastructure

+projects9

+II.
+The siginificant nexus test essentially

+creates a presumption of CWA

+jurisdiction that is virtually impossible

+to overcome 14

+III.
+The significant nexus test raises

+serious due process concerns

+jeopardizing Amici 's reasonable

+business decisions

+IV.CWA requires clear evidence of a

+surface hydrologic connection and of

+substantial harm to the water quality

+of a navigable water - proximate

+causation/forseeability principles